krawmaciej/home-planner/README.md

 ## Available Scripts

+First install LTS version of Node.js https://nodejs.org/en/download/ (it contains node package manager - npm).

 In the project directory, you can run:

-First install LTS version of Node.js https://nodejs.org/en/download/ (it contains node package manager - npm).

-### `npm install --include=dev`
+### `npm install`

 Installs all needed packages into the project directory.
-All the below scripts can only be run after this installation step is done.
+All the below scripts can only be run after the installation step is done.

+### `npm audit`

+Checks whether there are any issues with the dependencies this project is using.

 ### `npm audit --production`

+Same as npm audit but checks only whether the production build dependencies.

+### `npm run eslint`

-Checks whether there are any issues with the dependencies this project is using.
+Checks whether there are any linter errors/warnings in the application code.

+### `npm run eslint-fix`

+Tries fixing linter errors/warnings automatically.

 ### `npm start`